 He works to quantify the processes that precede volcanic eruptions through theoretical and experimental studies while developing new techniques to monitor volcanic plumes and active volcanoes.
 Dr. Girona collaborates with government agencies which may allow his findings to be implemented for hazard mitigation.
 He has been nominated for the AGU Natural Hazards Graduate Award by Fidel Costa Rodriguez from the Earth Observatory of Singapore.

-Congratulations to Dr. Girona, the 2016 winner of the AGU Natural Hazards Focus Group Award for Graduate Research!
+Congratulations to Dr. Girona, the 2016 winner of the AGU Natural Hazards Section Award for Graduate Research!

 PostDoctoral Fellow, Swiss Seismological Service, ETH Zurich

 Dr. Valentin Gischig received his M.Sc. in Geophysics and Glaciology at ETH Zurich, Switzerland, in 2007.
 After a five month internship at Geoscience Australia, Canberra, in 2007, he started in a PhD project about rock slope instability in the Chair of Engineering Geology at ETH Zurich.
 He finished his PhD thesis in May 2011 with the thesis title: ‘Kinematics and failure mechanisms of the Randa rock slope instability (Switzerland)’, which was supervised by Dr. Jeffrey R. Moore, Dr. Florian Amann, Dr. Keith F. Evans and Prof. Simon Loew.
 Since October 2011, Valentin Gischig is a postdoc in the Swiss Seismological Service, ETH Zurich, working in a project related to induced seismicity in enhanced geothermal systems.
 Dr. Gischig published 5 papers and submitted 4 papers for publications in peer-reviewed journals.
 He has been nominated for the AGU Natural Hazards Graduate Award by Prof. Simon Loew.